-- Parchment paper: to line your baking tin.
-This stops your brownie from sticking to your pan and makes it loads easier to remove from the tin too.
+- Parchment paper: to line the baking tin.
+This stops the brownie from sticking to the pan and makes it loads easier to remove from the tin too.

-- Measuring spoons*: used to measure smaller quantites of ingredients such as tablespoons (tbsp) and teaspoons (tsp).
-A set of dedicated measuring spoons is far more accurate than using your everyday eating spoons, which can vary greatly in size.
+- Measuring spoons*: a set of measuring spoons is essential for any baker.
+This is because these are more accurate than using everyday teaspoons and tablespoons, which can vary greatly in size.

-- Sieve*: to remove lumps from your dry ingredients, helping make sure everything is mixed together evenly.
+- Sieve*: to remove lumps from the dry ingredients, helping make sure everything is mixed together evenly.

 - Mixing bowl*/small mixing bowl* any bowl large enough will do: plastic, glass, the choice is yours!
-The smaller bowl is for the chocolate mixture at the start of your recipe.
+The smaller bowl is for the chocolate mixture at the start of the recipe.

-- Spatula*: to use to mix ingredients together towards the end of your method.
-You don’t want to beat it and add extra air into your batter, so folding is best.
+- Spatula*: to use to mix ingredients together towards the end of the method.
+You do not want to beat it and risk deflating the batter, so folding is best.

-- Rolling pin*: the fun way to break up your mini eggs!
+- Rolling pin*: the fun way to break up the mini eggs!